Lake Garda: Fauna and flora

 Lake Garda is rich in biodiversity.
 Salmo carpio, also known as the carpione (carpione del Garda or Lake Garda carpione) is a rare salmonid fish endemic to Lake Garda.
 It has been introduced to a number of other lakes in Italy and elsewhere but unsuccessfully in all cases.
 The population in Lake Garda has been strongly declining, and is considered critically endangered (IUCN 3.1).
 The main threats are due to overfishing, pollution and possibly competition from introduced species such as Coregonus and other Salmonidae.

 Adult lake trout outside the mating season are silvery with very few black spots on the body and almost none on the head.
 During the mating season, some males develop a dark mottled body colouration.
 Garda lake trout reach a length of up to 50 cm.
 They live primarily in depths of 100 to 200 m.
 They feed on zooplankton and bottom-dwelling crustaceans in summer.
 Males and females reach sexual maturity at two or three years.
 The mating takes place every one to two years.
 The spawning takes place in 50 to 300 m depth in the vicinity of underwater springs.
 The maximum age is five years.

 Areas around Lake Garda, inhabited since prehistoric times, are an environment of great naturalistic value, with vegetation typical of the Mediterranean climate such as olive trees, vines, lemon trees, agave and other plants, which thrive thanks to the microclimate created by the Garda basin, which makes winter particularly mild.
 During the spring wildflowers such as primroses, iris, violets and red lilies are born, while in summer some bloom varieties of wild orchids.
-Thanks to the presence of protected areas, hares and small wild mammals, water birds and birds of prey survive, while ponds and ditches are populated by pike, carpe and eels.
+Thanks to the presence of protected areas, hares and small wild mammals, water birds and birds of prey survive, while ponds and ditches are populated by pike, carp and eels.
 The herds of cattle, horses and other domestic animals give a bucolic aspect to the hilly landscape.

 History

-Traces of human presence around the lake have been found related to the Middle Paleolithic, in particular flint tools, but only above certain altitudes, as at lower altitudes the actions of the glaciers have canceled all the clues that could have proved the presence of man.
+Traces of human presence around the lake have been found related to the Middle Paleolithic, in particular flint tools, but only above certain altitudes, as at lower altitudes, the actions of the glaciers have cancelled all the clues that could have proved the presence of man.
 There are some signs of encampments from Upper Paleolithic, in particular on the slopes of Monte Baldo and Stivo.
 In the Neolithic the populations that inhabited the lake came into contact with the square-mouthed vases culture, as evidenced by the objects accompanying some tombs from this period found near Arco.